Skip to main content Skip to footer

 The data related to TSM looks better because it relates to our low cost rental accommodations units only.
 Furthermore, only complaints made by tenants with an active tenancy at the time the complaint was raised are taken into consideration.
 Therefore, some of the complaints included at Group level are not part of the TSM data.

-We carry out an annual self-assessment to ensure compliance with the Housing Ombudsman's Complaint Handling Code and to learn from customer feedback to improve our services.
+We are members of the Housing Ombudsman Scheme and carry out an annual self-assessment to ensure compliance with the Housing Ombudsman's Complaint Handling Code and to learn from customer feedback to improve our services.

 Learn more about the Housing Ombudsman Service on their website.